Table of Contents

 Let’s get started!

-Why does your Business need Salesforce Invoicing?
+Why does your business need Salesforce Invoicing?
+Top benefits

-1. Automated Invoicing
+1. Automated invoicing

 With Salesforce, your entire invoicing process gets automated.
 From creating online invoices in Salesforce to sharing them with your customers, everything is streamlined.
 You also get the option to customize your invoicing process as per your most suitable needs.

 After you share invoices with your customers, Salesforce invoicing helps you keep track of whether you have received payments against a particular invoice or not.
+It allows you to:

-• Ensure timely payment of the receivables
+• Ensure timely payment of the receivables.

-• Derives skipped and lapsed invoices
+• Identifies skipped and lapsed invoices.

 Moreover, it allows you to design professional-looking templates that support your brand identity by including your company’s logo, information, and more.

-Salesforce Invoicing With Salesforce CPQ
+Salesforce Invoicing with CPQ (Sales to finance)

 This invoice creation process:

-• eliminates the need for manual data entry,
+• Eliminates the need for manual data entry,

-• ensures accurate invoices in Salesforce, and
+• Ensures accurate invoices in Salesforce

-• streamlines the lead-to-cash process.
+• Streamlines the lead-to-cash process.

-If you seek more advanced and additional features beyond what Salesforce offers, you can go for official or native applications and solutions.
+If you seek more advanced and additional features beyond what Salesforce invoicing offers, you can go for official or native applications and solutions.
 These solutions address all the limitations of Salesforce invoicing.
 Such as integration with multiple payment gateways and an enhanced transaction limit.

 One such versatile application is ChargeOn.
 It offers: